JoelLefkowitz/paths/README.md

 # Paths

-OS specific path operations and executable path retrieval.
+Cross platform OS path operations and executable path retrieval.

 This package is inspired by [whereami][whereami] and [std::filesystem][std_filesystem] but with: